stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 In this chapter we will develop the remaining components required to complete the presentation functionality started in the previous chapter.

-We will also introduce a _dependency injection_ framework to simplify development of a Vulkan application.
+We will also introduce a new framework to address the convoluted structure of the demo application.

 ---